 7 Powerscourt House and Gardens, Co.
 Wicklow

 Superb views, serene lakeside walks, engaging history, and the stunning backdrop of Sugarloaf Mountain are just some of the treats in store when visiting this magnificent home, just 20 kilometers from Dublin.
 Now owned by the Slazenger family, the house is set on 47 manicured acres.
-Take time to explore the ornate Italian Gardens, the formal walks of the Rose and Kitchen Gardens, and numerous hidden treasures.
+Take time to stroll through the Rose and Kitchen Gardens and explore the beautiful Italian Gardens.
 There are more than 200 varieties of trees, shrubs, and flowers, and particularly moving is a section where much-loved family pets were buried complete with headstones and inscriptions.
-The Gardens were laid out over a period of 150 years and were designed to create an estate in harmony with the wider landscape.
+The gardens were laid out over a period of 150 years and were designed to create an estate that blends harmoniously with the surroundings.
 On site, in the former Palladian home, are craft and design shops and an excellent café/restaurant.
 Truly one of the most majestic attractions in Ireland, a visit here shouldn't be missed.

 Hours: Open daily 9.30am -5.30pm (dusk in Winter)